 Is Cottage Cheese Safe During Pregnancy?

 Cottage cheese is safe to eat during pregnancy as long as it has been pasteurized (Source: NHS).
-Most commercial cottages cheeses are safe, as these either pasteurize the cottage cheese, or use pasteurized milk.
+Most commercial cottage cheeses are safe, as these either pasteurize the cheese or use pasteurized milk.

-Storage is really important to prevent contamination AFTER you’ve opened the tub of cottage cheese, too.
+Storage is really important to prevent contamination AFTER you’ve opened the tub of it, too.

-You can also eat cooked cottage cheese: it can be used in pasta sauces, quiches, savory pancakes, and bread, to name just a few ideas.
+You can also eat it cooked: it can be used in pasta sauces, quiches, savory pancakes, and bread, to name just a few ideas.

-When cooked, cottage cheese tends to melt and disappear into whatever you are cooking, giving your food a creamy or moist texture with its subtle flavor.
+When cooked, it tends to melt and disappear into whatever you are cooking, giving your food a creamy or moist texture with its subtle flavor.